jtpio/jtpio.github.io/_posts/2016-01-09-music-events-globe.md

 Here is a project called **[Music Globe](//music-globe.jtp.io)**.

-Search for an artist, a band or any entity giving concerts and it will show you the locations of where they performed on a 3D globe.
+Search for an artist, a band or any entity giving concerts and it will show you the locations of where they performed.

-Since I recently fixed a funny issue for that project, I wanted to *log* it to this blog.
+This project was made quite some time ago, but I wanted to *log* it to this blog.

 ## Context

-I wanted a tool to have an idea of where my favorite artists play live.
+I needed a tool to have an idea of where my favorite artists play live.
 The data is for most of them accessible on websites like [Bandsintown](//bandsintown.com) and [SongKick](//songkick.com), but it comes as a list of events sorted by date.

 That tool shows the same data but in a more visual way.